zeromq/czmq/README.txt

     export LDFLAGS=-L$HOME/local/lib64
     ./configure

-You will need the libtool and autotools packages.
+You will need the pkg-config, libtool, and autoreconf packages.
 After building, run the CZMQ selftests:

     make check